SDGforskning/sdg-strings/SDG13_query_action_WoS.md

   AND
     (
-      ("national" OR "state" OR "federal" OR "domestic") NEAR/5 ("program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "plan" OR "planning" OR "plans")
+      ("national" OR "state" OR "federal" OR "domestic") NEAR/5
+          ("program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "plan" OR "planning" OR "plans"
+          OR "nationally determined contribution$" OR "adaptation communication$" OR "monitoring and evaluation" OR "adaptation committee")
     )
   AND
     ("climate" OR "global warming" OR "climatic change$"